 COVID-19 Vocabulary in Chinese: 87+ Phrases to Discuss the Pandemic

-Even after 3 years, topics of the Covid-19 pandemic still dominate Chinese people’s daily life.
-Whether you’re living in China or traveling to this country, knowing the common Covid vocabulary in Mandarin Chinese such as testing, symptoms, vaccines, and isolation can be incredibly useful as you will probably need to respond to these words every day.
+Even after 4 years, topics of the Covid-19 pandemic are still popular in China as they once dominated Chinese people’s daily lives.
+Whether you’re living in China or traveling to this country, knowing the common Covid vocabulary in Mandarin Chinese such as testing, symptoms, vaccines, and isolation can be incredibly useful as you will probably need to respond to these words very often.

 So here’s your quick guide to learning all the necessary Chinese vocabulary for Covid-19.
 We’ve crafted an essential list (and explanation) of Chinese terms – separated into five sections – that are being used to talk about the coronavirus outbreak.
 You’ll be able to expand your vocabulary even if you are an advanced Mandarin speaker!